Katselovo: Modern day

-There is a library, cultural center and cinema between the school and the church, opposite the Mayor's office / Town (village) Hall.
+There is a library, cultural center and cinema between the school and the church, opposite the Mayor's office / Town (village) Hall, which itself includes a post office that is opened 3 days per week.
+Fuel, (petrol, diesel and LPG) is supplied at the filling station (with EasyPay servicepoint) at the top of the hill and at the cooperative Надежда.
+The town has 4 small shops for daily groceries, which all double as bar, and one of the very few cash machines in the area is in town.
+The town has a holiday rental nature villa at the top of the mountain, for anybody visiting the town or wanting to explore the region.
+There is also a British ex-pat community.

 The village has a twice daily bus service to Ruse via Dve Mogili.
-Fuel, (petrol, diesel and LPG) is supplied at the filling station at the top of the hill and at the cooperative Надежда.
 The nearest railway station is at Dve Mogili and the nearest functioning airports are at Varna, (150 km) or Henri Coandă International Airport and Aurel Vlaicu International Airport serving Bucharest across the Danube in Romania, (100 km).
-There is also a British ex-pat community.

 Due to the declining population, the village school was closed down in 2007 and the children now travel by bus to attend school in Dve Mogili.
 There are several shops and restaurants in the village, along with a post office and a bakery which produces fresh bread six days a week.
 There is also a street / livestock market on Sundays which is well attended, Katselovo claims to breed the finest horses in the area and are justly proud of this.

 In 2002, Stoyan Vitanov (Стоян Витанов) wrote a very interesting book about Katselovo, entitled Village Katselovo (Село Кацелово), detailing the history of the village.
 It tells of the village's involvement in the struggle for independence at the end of the 19th century, the forming of the first cooperatives and their subsequent evolution, how the village held several records in former times for its agricultural production and other interesting facts about Katselovo.
 It also contains some photographs of the village from the recent past but unfortunately for English readers this has only been published in Bulgarian.

 The climate is temperate, with cold snowy winters and hot dry summers.